tufteddeer/markhor/README.md

 Both flags work independent from another.

+### Docker

+A docker image is built automatically from new tags. and available as `ghcr.io/tufteddeer/markhor:latest`

 ### Building a site using GitHub actions

 A GitHub action is available at [markhor-action](https://github.com/tufteddeer/markhor-action)